datopian/tech.datopian.com/dx/deploy/README.md

 ### Deploy a project

+#### Special prerequisites

+* A Docker image of the needed CKAN instance (e.g. a CI artifact from a GitLab project)
+* Access to Datopian's Cloudflare account

 #### Create new project and modify templates

 In order to deploy a new project we will need to update DX helm templates per your needs.
 To make life easier create a new repository for our project and add it as an origin remote to the [dx-helm-template](https://gitlab.com/datopian/experiments/dx-helm-template)